christianspecht/blog/src/content/posts/2014-06-13-building-a-pseudo-dynamic-tree-menu-with-jekyll/index.md

 			{% endif %}
 		</a>

-	{% endraw %}

-0. Does the menu item have subitems?
+4. Does the menu item have subitems?
 If yes, we now need to decide whether to show them.
 	There are two cases when they must be shown:

 	- when the menu item is the current page